Best 40 UX/UI Books Free & Paid Versions

 2. Designing Mobile Interfaces: Patterns For Interaction Design.
 O’Reilly.

-3. Mark Boulton.
-Designing for the Web.
+3. Designing for the Web.
+Mark Boulton.

 4. UX Storytellers.
 Connecting the Dots.
 Edited by: Jan Jursa, Stephen Köver, and Jutta Grünewald.

 There is a chapter named: Sex, Drugs, and UX.
 This is enough to start reading but if you are still hesitating, we should mention that this book comprises unique life stories of 42 User Experience professionals from all over the globe.
 ‘UX Storytellers’ shows human-computer interactions with a huge accent on human behaviors.
 In the era of dribblers and licked up to shine pixels we forgot about a human that is actually using and interacting with interfaces.
-You can check full review of a book in the article of Aaron Marcus.
+You can check the full review of a book in the article of Aaron Marcus.

 5. The Guide To Wireframing.
 For Designers, PMs, Engineers, and Anyone Who Touches Product.
+Chris Bank.

-It was used by programmers to see and plan the look of the interface in order to delineate the hierarchy of elements on the page.
+The book was used by programmers to see and plan the look of the interface in order to delineate the hierarchy of elements on the page.
 Today, the wireframing is used by professional designers to plan the best user experience for the end users.

 6. Pixel Perfect Precision Handbook by ustwo.